ZoeJ0504/ZoeJ0504/README.md

 :jigsaw: Puddle | [Repo](https://github.com/ZoeJ0504/Puddle)

 Social Site that allows users to comment and post puzzles and riddles.
 This is the new updated version of Priddle.
-Completely scrapped the backend of the previous project Priddle.
+Completely scrapped the backend of the previous project.

 (React & Rails)